tinymovr/Tinymovr/docs/hardware/guide.rst

 Connecting Data
 ###############

 Connect the CAN bus header to one of the two DF-13 sockets on the board.
 It is not important which one you choose.
 If this is a terminal node in the CAN network, flip the DIP switch labelled "CAN 120R" to on to enable the 120Ohm termination resistor.
+In small setups with a few nodes and short wires, it is enough to enable just a single termination resistor, either on one Tinymovr board or on the CAN adapter.

 .. _alpha-erratum-1: